 <p>This should be a compressed page.</p>

-Compressing can also cause errors or risks.
+Compressing HTML and other website code can also cause errors or risks.
 You should think about the following points:

 1. When using Gzip via https, any flaws in security can be made exploitable.
 This can cause issues for files containing sensitive information.
 Compressing file types which contain sensitive information with Gzip is therefore not recommended.